nikolajovanovic988/Projects/README.md

   Standard servlet classes that use request and response, JSP file, Tomcat server.
 I did not want to save data or to expend more.
     This project is just to practice, and try servlets, also to for learning.
-  All you need is right click on project and run as Maven build, then write in Goals: tomcat7:run.
-In console you will see link.
+  All you need is right click on project and run as Maven build.
-  Or.
-If you have created server, just Run As/ Run on Server.

 Spring_Web_App: